Tuesday, September 13, 2005

 supposedly now Bush is

-for the "blunders" that occurred following
+taking responsibility for the "blunders" that occurred following

 katrina. that story i know is bullshit. if this president really took